 No-Choice Assays

-Overall, psyllids spent more time engaged in probing behavior than in the other activities recorded (Tables 1-5).
-The number of probing events observed was significantly different among genotypes (Table 1).
+Overall, psyllids spent more time engaged in probing behavior than in other activities recorded (Tables 2-4).
+The number of probing events observed was significantly different among genotypes (Tables 1 & 2).
 Psyllids probed more frequently on Russet Burbank than on A07781-10LB and A07781-3LB, which did not differ from each other (Table 2).
-Probing frequency on A07781-4LB did not differ among the other genotypes.
 This effect appeared to reflect the trend of more probing by females on Russet Burbank (Table 2); however, the genotype × sex interaction was not significant (Table 1).
 Probing frequency was not affected by sex (Table 1).
 Probing duration did not differ among genotypes, between sexes or by their interaction (Table 1).

 The number of walking events differed significantly among genotypes as well as by the interaction of genotype × sex (Table 1).
 Psyllids walked more on Russet Burbank than on 10LB (Table 3).
 Female psyllids on Russet Burbank walked significantly more often than males and females on 10LB and females on 3LB (Table 3).
 Walking duration did not differ among genotypes or between sexes, but the interaction term was significant (Table 1).
 Female psyllids walked significantly longer on Russet Burbank than for all other genotype × sex combinations (Table 3).